Published on March 14th, 2015 | by FII Reader0

 The training given when the aircraft was introduced was very thorough and in Ciaran’s words, ‘a huge learning curve to begin with; reading, discussing, understanding and then putting this into practice.
 Its phenomenal performance and systems provide an ongoing challenge as we learn to exploit its potential to the full.
 To this end the six-monthly eight hours of simulator checks in the highly realistic FAA Cat D facility at Farnborough are really valuable, as they enable us to practise coping with extreme situations.’
 He regards the S-92 as a very safe helicopter to fly; it feels very robust and gives him a feeling of great security when operating in tricky situations thus reducing the crew’s stress levels, as the pilots can push the capability of the crew and aircraft without going to the extremity of their own flying skills.
 The Rotor Ice Protection System (RIPS) is an innovation which is greatly appreciated and allows a completely new way of thinking for rotary-wing operations.
 The main and tail rotors are protected to an extent which permits flying into known icing conditions down to -40c.

 The twin General Electric CT7-8A 2500 shp turboshafts are another highly significant factor when considering flight safety.
 They each offer almost twice the power than provided on the S-61 and are also fully FADEC controlled.
 The S-92 can fly further and faster than its predecessor, cruising at 140 kts.
 With minimum fuel reserves it can fly out into the Atlantic 250-260 nms by day (220 nms by night) and have 30 minutes on station.
+Many gas companies are introducing what is known as a fuel card.
+Motor Verso explains what a fuel card is, which you may check out.
+When the card is used against this copter, the fuel charges would significantly be reduced.
 In the event of mechanical or other failure the helicopter can fly on one engine and recover to base.
 Top cover by a fixed-wing aircraft is highly desirable on oceanic tasks, the provision for which has been much reduced since the retirement of the RAF’s Nimrods.
 If the Irish Air Corps, which has two CASA-235 MPA, is unavailable then a second S-92, probably from Shannon could be launched to follow on behind and provide a welcome degree of cover.

 Fuel is carried in two sponsons attached to either side of the fuselage, which hold 2500 lbs each and in a 1400 auxiliary tank in the cabin.
 The sponsons are designed to break off in the event of a high impact landing and all have the same breakaway valve safety feature.
 The sponsons also contain two 14 man liferafts with 50% overload capacity, which can be deployed automatically.
 More liferafts are stowed above the tail ramp.
 Another safety feature is the emergency floatation system which is designed to keep the helicopter upright in conditions up to Sea State 6 (20 feet waves).
 Indeed, crashworthiness as a whole is a notable design feature of the S-92A.